apisnetworks/apiscp-docs/docs/PROGRAMMING.md

 ## Mapped services

-A mapped service connects metadata to apnscp through a Service Validator.
+A mapped service connects metadata to ApisCP through a Service Validator.
 A Service Validator can accept or reject a sequence of changes determined upon the return value (or trigger of error via [error()](#ER message buffer macros)).
 Service Validators exist in two forms, as modules through `_verify_conf` [listed above](#Verifying configuration) and classes that reject early by implementing `ServiceValidator`; such objects are mapped services.

 ## Definition behaviors